IEA 4E: Annex Electric Motor Systems. Working period 2017 - 2019

 - Evaluation of how industrial developments influence industrial electricity consumption, esp. of electric motors

-- Identifying what developments for electric motors are required by Industry 4.0
+- Identifying which developments for electric motors are required by Industry 4.0

 - Formulation of questions to be dealt with during the next program period